granja-c/AP-CSP-CPP/handbook.md

 # 1. Compiling and Running
 g++ -o file_name.exe file_name.cpp && ./file_name.exe

-compile the file and run it if it does compile
+compile and run it if it does compile